Simple Queue Service (SQS)

 Peeking into queues

-The endpoint /_aws/sqs/messages allows you to access all messages within a queue without triggering the visibility timeout our modifying access metrics.
-This can be used, for example, in tests to wait until a particular message has arrived in the queue.
-The endpoint is fully compatible with the ReceiveMessage operation from the SQS API.
-The endpoint returns all messages in the queue, and all attributes and system attributes by default.
-It ignores any other parameters from the ReceiveMessage operation, except the QueueUrl.
+The /_aws/sqs/messages endpoint is fully compatible with the ReceiveMessage operation from the SQS API.
+By default, it returns all messages in the queue along with their attributes and system attributes.
+The endpoint ignores any additional parameters from the ReceiveMessage operation, except for the QueueUrl.

 XML response

-You can call the endpoint directly to return the raw AWS XML response.
+You can directly call the endpoint to obtain the raw AWS XML response.

 import requests